The Importance of a Holistic Approach

 Overpaying

-Sometimes, organizations request too many desirable requirements, buying and paying for more than they need.
+Sometimes, organizations request too many desirable requirements, buying and paying for more than they actually need.
+Focus your requirements on the vital few that genuinely enable your business case.

 Comflexity™